PEI Food Exchange

 East Coast Garden Lifestyles

-We gather to make 100 meals for people in need twice a month.
+Community Cook Days - We gather to make 100 meals for people in need every month.
 Volunteers are invited to take meals home.
 One of the cook days has a foraged food theme.
-Email us to join.
+To join email [email protected]

 • Home